 (d) a withdrawal of memorial under the Water Services Act 2012 section 128 for a memorial lodged by a water corporation (as defined in that Act) in relation to the payment of an infrastructure contribution under section 128(2)(b) of that Act.

+3. Under or for the purposes of the Community Titles Act 2018 the following documents, subject to the condition that a licensee shall not draft a resolution of a community corporation under or for the purposes of that Act —

+(a) documents in the forms approved under the following provisions of that Act: